-To sign up your student, use the table below.
+To sign up your student for a free 30-day trial, use the table below.

 For a quick introduction, scroll down the page.